polterguy/phosphorusfive-dox/chapter-7.md

 ### [lambda2hyper], converting lambda to Hyperlambda

-The above Active Event, which we use at line 88 in our code, simply converts a piece of lambda to a string, resembling its Hyperlambda version.
+The above **[lambda2hyper]** Active Event, which we use at line 87 in our code, simply converts a piece of lambda to a string, resembling its Hyperlambda version.
 There also exists a **[hyper2lambda]** event, which does the opposite.
-Sometimes these events are useful for transforming lambda objects to strings, and vice versa - Such as when we want to save a lambda object to disc, or use it as a string.
+These events are useful for transforming lambda objects to strings, and vice versa - Such as when we want to save a lambda object to disc, or use it as a string for some reasons.

 Both of these two events should be relatively self explaining.

 ### Our "wizard" window

 At line 42, we use an Active Event we haven't used before.
 Its name is **[sys42.windows.wizard]**, and its purpose is simply to provide an easy wrapper for asking the user for some new input, or edit some existing data.
-It is similar to the **[sys42.windows.confirm]** window, and beneath its hood, uses the same logic - But instead of simply supplying a piece of text, we can instead ask the user for supplying input, according to which nodes we supply to its **[data]** argument.
+It is similar to the **[sys42.windows.confirm]** window, and beneath its hood, uses the same logic - But instead of simply showing a static piece of text/HTML, we can ask the user to supply input, according to which nodes we supply to its **[data]** argument.

 If you click the *"+"* button in your application, you can clearly see the relationship between the **[data]** node's children, and the 3 input textboxes, asking the user for a *"name"*, *"email"* and *"phone"*.